Potawatomi Casino Buffet – Prices, Hours & Menu 2023

 (Editor’s note: While the Potawatomi is open, the buffet remains closed.
-When it reopens, we’ll update this article accordingly.)
+We will update this if and when it reopens.)

 The buffet at the Potawatomi Hotel & Casino is the best casino buffet in Milwaukee.